Last reviewed on 1st March 2022

 How to speed up the time it takes to get approved

-Factors that can affect the speed of getting your mortgage approved are:
+Factors that can help you get your mortgage approved quicker are:

-- The speed at which you can gather the requested documents (ID, bank statements, etc)
+- The speed at which you can gather the requested documents, such as photo IDs and bank statements

 - How long your mortgage broker takes to submit the mortgage application